-FY 2019 Great Lakes Restoration Initiative Combined Request for Applications
+FY 2020 Great Lakes Restoration Initiative Combined Request for Applications

-Through an agreement with the Environmental Protection Agency (EPA), the Forest Service anticipates that up to $4.1 million in new funds will be available for tree planting and forest health improvement in the Great Lakes Basin.
-This funding will be competitively awarded to the best proposals received through the June 28, 2019, deadline at grants.gov.
-Search for Grant Opportunity Number USDA-FS-2019-GLRI.
+Through an agreement with the Environmental Protection Agency (EPA), the Forest Service anticipates up to $4.2 million in new funds will be available for tree planting and forest health improvement in the Great Lakes Basin.
+This funding will be competitively awarded to the best proposals received by the June 26, 2020, deadline.
+All applications must be prepared and submitted through GRANTS.gov; search for Grant Opportunity Number USDA-FS-2020-GLRI.

 Award of grants is contingent on allocation of EPA funding.

 - Forest Insect and Disease Mitigation – mitigate or control invasive forest insect and disease impacts on biodiversity or water quality.